joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 ## Solution

+There is a very tempting line of reasoning to the effect that, because every guess has a $1/2$ chance of being correct (which is true), there can't be greater than $1/2$ chance of winning (which is false!).
+The trick, as we will see, is to synchronize the players' incorrect guesses.

 A _distribution_ is an assignment of hat colors to players.
 For $N$ players, there are $2^N$ distributions.
 A _scenario_, representing the information a player has to go on when deciding, is an assignment of hat colors to all but one player.
 A _strategy_ tells each player what to do for each scenario they might encounter.
 It is a function from scenarios to the set of possible actions, $\{White, Black, Pass\}$.

 For any guess assigned by a strategy to a scenario there is a loss-distribution, in which the guess is incorrect, and also a distribution in which it is correct (which is a win-distribution if there are no incorrect guesses assigned to other scenarios in that distribution).
 In order for a strategy to produce more wins than losses in the entire set of $2^N$ distributions, it must be that the loss-distributions yielded by assigned guesses overlap, in that multiple assigned guesses yield the same loss-distribution.
 In other words, there must be distributions such that multiple guesses assigned to scenarios in those distributions are incorrect.